Sultanah Maliha

-Sultanah Maliha binti Almarhum Tengku Ariff (Jawi: سلطانة مليحة بنت المرحوم تڠكو عارف; born 13 April 1949) is the current Sultanah of Malaysian State of Kedah, replacing her sister-in-law, Sultanah Haminah.
+Sultanah Maliha binti Almarhum Tengku Ariff (Jawi: سلطانة مليحة بنت المرحوم تڠكو عارف; born 13 April 1949) is the current Sultanah of Malaysian State of Kedah.
 She was proclaimed as the Sultanah of Kedah on 30 April 2018 in a royal ceremony after her husband, Sultan Sallehuddin was made Sultan of Kedah.
 She is the mother to Tengku Sarafudin Badlishah and Tunku Shazuddin Ariff.

 Biography

 Born as Tengku Maliha, she is the third child of seven siblings to Tengku Sri Jaya Raja Tengku Ariff bin Tengku Long Abdul Rahman and Cik Puan Sri Jaya Raja Cik Puan Rokiah binti Sulaiman.
 She is a member of Kelantanese Royal Family with Raja Perempuan Zainab II, the consort of Sultan Yahya Petra as her grand aunt.

 She received her early education at St. Mary Primary School, Kuala Lumpur and then at Assunta Satu Primary School before she went to Assunta Secondary School, Petaling Jaya.
 At that time, her father was serving with KLM, a flag carrier airline company of the Netherlands.
 In 1960, she with her family returned to Kota Bharu, Kelantan after her father served as the aide-de-camp to Sultan Yahya Petra, the then Sultan of Kelantan.

-After returning to Kota Bharu, she continued her studies at Raja Perempuan Zainab (I) Secondary School and she was very active in her school sport activities especially in hockey.
-She also took part in school debate club and once presenting her school in a state's English debate competition.
+After returning to Kota Bharu, she continued her studies at Raja Perempuan Zainab (I) Secondary School and wsas very active in school sports activities, especially in hockey.
+She also took part in her school's debate club and once represented her school in a state's English debate competition.

 Interest

-Sultanah Maliha cares and is involved in the education development of the people especially in Kedah and is keen the development of the English Language.
-As such, she was appointed as the royal patron of English Literacy and Computer Programme (COMEL), managed by State Government Education Department and National University of Malaysia.
-Sultanah Maliha is also a cat lover and passionate in cooking, especially Malaysian East Coast cuisines.
+Sultanah Maliha cares and is involved in the education development of the people, especially in Kedah and is keen on the development of the English Language.
+As such, she was appointed as the royal patron of the English Literacy and Computer Programme (COMEL), managed by State Government Education Department and National University of Malaysia.
+Sultanah Maliha is also a cat lover and passionate about cooking, especially Malaysian East Coast cuisines.